Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Discussion of the Bargaining Problem

 We provide formal definitions of axioms referenced in Section~\ref{subsec:axiom_comparison}.
 The four core axioms (PO), (SYM), (SI), and (IM) are defined in the main text.
 Here we define additional axioms satisfied by alternative bargaining solutions.

-\begin{enumerate} \item \textbf{Weak Pareto Optimality (WPO).} There exists no $f' \in \cF$ such that $\rho_g(f') > \rho_g(f)$ for all $g \in \cG$.
-This is weaker than (PO), which requires that no solution strictly dominates in all components while weakly improving at least one.
+\begin{enumerate} \item \textbf{Weak Pareto Optimality (WPO).} There exists no $f' \in \cF$ such that $R_g(f') < R_g(f)$ for all $g \in \cG$.
+This is weaker than (PO), which requires that no alternative weakly improves all components and strictly improves at least one.

 \item \textbf{Independence of Irrelevant Alternatives (IIA).} If $\cF_1 \subseteq \cF_2$ with the same baseline $f_0$ and disagreement point, and the solution under $\cF_2$ satisfies $f_2 \in \cF_1$, then $f_1 = f_2$.